streetwriters/notesnook/docs/help/contents/mobile-integration/quick-note-from-notification.md

 ---
 title: Quick notes
+pageTitle: Write a note from the Android notification drawer
-description: Write a note straight from your Android notification shade, without opening the Notesnook app.
+description: Turn on the Notesnook quick note notification so you can write a note straight from your Android notification shade without opening the app.
+keywords:
+  - quick note android
+  - note from notification
+  - notesnook quick note
+schema: howto
 ---

 # Quick notes from notifications <PlanTag plan="pro" note="Android only" />